tinacms/tina.io/content/blog/tina-v-0.69.0.md

 author: Logan Anderson
 ---

-Tinacms Version `0.69` brings some extensive improvements to tina.
-Here is a short list of a few of the major features.
+TinaCMS Version `0.69` brings some extensive improvements to Tina.
+Here is a short list of a few of the major features:

 1. New unified client that can be used on the frontend and backend.
 2. Data layer is enabled by default
 3. Better support for read only tokens
-4. Cleared and more concise way of working with TinaCMS in CI
+4. Clearer and more concise way of working with TinaCMS in CI

-To update to the latest version please run
+To update to the latest version run:

 ```bash
 yarn add tinacms@latest